Shedward/timus/README.md

 If you see error in lxml compiling - install `libxml2-dev libxslt-dev` packages, or install python3-lxml manualy using your package manager.

+If you get: `UserWarning: <path> is writable by group/others and vulnerable to attack...` you can use command `chmod g-wx,o-wx <path>` to remove warning.

 Requirements
 ------------